 The Collatz conjecture, named after Lothar Collatz of Germany, proposed the conjecture in 1937.
 The conjecture states you must begin with any positive integer n: If it is an even number then halve it, or if it is an odd number then triple it and add 1.
 Do this recursively, and your result should always reach 1.

 Please note: A maximum input length of 500 digits is enforced.
-Everything except positive numbers will be stripped out (including plus and minus signs) and must equal 1 or above.
+Everything except positive numbers will be stripped out (including plus and minus signs) and must equal 2 or above (1 is not accepted).
 By entering ridiculously large numbers, the resulting page may be a few megabytes big.Information

 It has long been undecided if the first step should or should not include the starting integer.
 Many documents state this uncertainty on the Internet.
 I'm following the OEIS examples A006577 and A008884.
 On my page, I shall use step 0 to show the starting integer.